juju/charm-base-images/README.md

 This repository is used for bulding the base charm images used by [Juju](github.com/juju/juju/) in versions 2.9.0 onwards.
-Charm base images provide the foundation layer for which charms and their associated application code can excute on top of.
+Charm base images provide the foundation layer for which charms and their associated application code can execute on top of.

 ## Preerequisites
 - Docker 19.02 (requires buildx support with quemu for building multiple